-I serve on the Budget & Finance Policy Committee, where I use my professional background in public budgeting to ensure that Berkeley spends dollars efficiently and effectively.
+I serve on the Public Safety Policy Committee, where I am working with my Council colleagues to reimagine community safety in the aftermath of the police murder of George Floyd in Minneapolis.
+We must seize this moment to ensure that communities of color feel safe and valued here in Berkeley.
+We can’t rest until our policies and practices demonstrate that Black Lives Matter.
 I also serve on the Health, Life Enrichment, Equity & Community Policy Committee, where my focus is addressing homelessness using an evidence-based approach.

 I also serve on what is known as the “3×3 Committee” of the Berkeley City Council and the Berkeley Housing Authority and as the liaison to the City’s Community Health Commission.